dwt/fluent/Readme.md

 It could often be super easy, to achieve somethign on the shell, with a bit of python.
 But, the backtracking (while writing) as well as the tendency of python commands to span many lines, makes this often just impractical enough that you won't do it.

-That's why fluent is an executable module, so that you can use it on the shell like this:
+That's why fluentpy is an executable module, so that you can use it on the shell like this:

     $ python3 -m fluentpy "lib.sys.stdin.readlines().map(str.lower).map(print)"